juansjimenez/subtree-occurrence-finder/README.md

 ## The Problem

 A Binary Tree which leaves all reside at equal depth will be given.
-This tree will be denoted as Σ and its height as H. The nunmber of nodes of Σ is n = 2H - 1.
+This tree will be denoted as `Σ` and its height as `H`.
+The nunmber of nodes of `Σ` is `n = 2H - 1`.
 These nodes have an assigned color, white or black.
 The following is an example:

-The problem to solve consists of finding where in Σ occurances of another Binary Tree are located.
-We will call this other tree t, of height h (1 <= h <= H).
+The problem to solve consists of finding where in `Σ` occurances of another Binary Tree are located.
+We will call this other tree `t`, of height `h` (1 $\leq$ h <= H).
 An occurance of t in Σ is defined as some subtree of Σ, which nodes coincide in color with t's nodes.
 The following is an example:

 We denote the occurances of a subtree t in Σ by the ID of the node of Σ which coincides with the root of t.
 In the previous example, the ocurrances of t in Σ would correspond to the indexes 1 and 5.
 The given subtree t does not necessarily belong to Σ.